-Please note that due to COVID-19 the procedure for Outreach may be subject to change during the Fall 2020 semester.
+Please note that due to COVID-19 the procedure for Outreach may be subject to change during the Spring 2021 semester.

 The UF Chemistry Club Science Outreach Program is an exciting opportunity for UF undergraduates to share their enthusiasm for science with K-8 students at Alachua County schools.
 Participating members are put into groups of two or three and assigned a classroom to work with each semester.
 Depending on the teacher’s needs and volunteer availability, volunteers will visit a classroom either weekly, biweekly (twice a month), or monthly to perform labs and demonstrations that supplement topics being studied in the classroom.
 Detailed instructions for the activities are available for download on the Outreach Lab Library page.
 Volunteers will bring most necessary supplies.
 Labs can be modified or created upon request to fit your students’ needs.

 To sign up, please fill out this form!

 What kind of labs can UF Outreach Volunteers do?

 We have a broad selection of labs and demonstrations to choose from.
 We update the list every semester, adding new activities and revising old ones with the needs of students and volunteers in mind.
 Though we do our best to make our labs approachable for wide age ranges, you are encouraged to browse through the list to select ones that best fit within your curriculum.
 If you have a suggestion for a lab to better serve your students, talk to your outreach volunteers and we may be able to create a custom lab for your class.

 Are all UF Outreach labs strictly chemistry based?